 Use the story of the stone soup to put on a play.

-Work in your groups.
-There should be the following play: 3 soldiers, 6 villagers.
-Let one soldier give instructions on what the soldier soup.
-Let another soldier give instructions on how to make Let the third soldier make the soup and make sure the instructions properly.
-Make sure that each of the characters has something to say and that they all participate in making the soup.
+- Work in your groups.
+There should be the following characters in your play: 3 soldiers, 6 villagers. - Let one soldier give instructions on what the soldiers need for the soup. - Let another soldier give instructions on how to make the soup. - Let the third soldier make the soup and make sure that he follows the instructions properly. - Make sure that each of the characters has something to say and that they all participate in making the soup.

 Write an outline for your play.
-Use these headings. e the soup. where and when the scene is set.
-Say which characters are in the scene at the start.
-Give a brief de them.
-This might be their age, occupation or relationship with ar scription of nother character.
-Work in your groups.
-There should be the following play: 3 soldiers, 6 villagers.
-Let one soldier give instructions on what the soldier soup.
-Let another soldier give instructions on how to mak Let the third soldier make the soup and make sure t instructions properly.
-Make sure that each of the characters has something to say and that they all participate in making the soup.
-Write an outline for your play.
 Use these headings.

+Title

+Scene Say where and when the scene is set.

+Characters Say which characters are in the scene at the start.
+Give a brief description of them.
+This might be their age, occupation or relationship with another character.
+1

+-

+Plot 1

+-

+-

+-

+-